 KEEPING CHILDREN SAFE IN OUR SCHOOLS

-The Federation of The Downs and Northbourne CEP Schools is committed to Safeguarding and promoting the safety and welfare of young people.
+The Downs CEP School is committed to Safeguarding and promoting the safety and welfare of young people.

 Our primary concern is to ensure your child feels happy and safe while in our care – they are then free to focus on their work and be successful in their learning journey through school.